-Wearing green has become the popular way of celebrating St. Patrick’s Day in America.
+Wearing green has become a popular way of celebrating St. Patrick’s Day in America.
 Curiously, wearing green had nothing to do with the foundation of the holiday.
 The practice of wearing green on St. Patrick’s Day arose from Irish tradition and pride.

-When he was twenty years old he had a vision from God to be the "Voice of Ireland."
+When he was 20 years old, he had a vision from God to be the "Voice of Ireland."
 He traveled to Ireland (the "green island") to do missionary work, and he converted druids to Catholicism.
-He died on March seventeenth, the date that we now know as St. Patrick’s Day.
-The holiday was originally a Roman Catholic feast day, for Ireland’s patron St. Patrick, and was celebrated in Ireland since before the 1600s.
-Green attire was not part of the celebration until the seventeen hundreds in America.
+He died on March 17th, the date that we now know as St. Patrick’s Day.
+The holiday was originally a Roman Catholic feast day for Ireland’s patron, St. Patrick, and has been celebrated in Ireland since before the 1600s.
+Green attire was not part of the celebration until the 1700s in America.

-What If St. Patrick's Day Had Been Blue?
+What if St. Patrick's Day Had Been Blue?

 St. Patrick’s Day did not begin as wearing a color.
-Never the less blue is the first color that was associated with St. Patrick.
+Nevertheless, blue is the first color that was associated with St. Patrick.
 Early depictions of St. Patrick present the saint clothed in blue garments.

 Green came to represent the Catholics of Ireland.
-In America Protestants wore orange on Saint Patrick’s Day to represent their faith.
-Irish Americans wore green, called catholic green.
+In America, Protestants wore orange on Saint Patrick’s Day to represent their faith.
+Irish Americans wore green, called Catholic green.

 Wearing green attire on St. Patrick’s Day is an entirely American tradition, which possibly started in the early 1700s.
 It was thought that wearing green made one invisible to leprechauns.
 Leprechauns were described as fairy creatures that would pinch anyone they could see not wearing green.
-If anyone was not wearing green, it was customary for someone to pinch the person, to remind them.
+If anyone was not wearing green, it was customary for someone to pinch the person to remind them.
 Leprechauns were from the world of Irish legend.
 Originally leprechauns were said to wear red and gold jackets with pointy red hats, legend has it, that they pinched anyone not wearing their favorite color.
 Leprechauns are now depicted to be wearing green.

 It is possible the color green may have rooted back to St. Patrick himself.
-St. Patrick used the green Shamrock to teach people about the holy trinity.
+St. Patrick used the green Shamrock to teach people about the Holy Trinity.
 Converts and followers wore the shamrock to display their faith.
 The practice of wearing the shamrock continued well after his death and during the "holy feast."
-The “Wearing of green," was, in fact, the wearing of the shamrock to display faith.
+The "wearing of green," was, in fact, the wearing of the shamrock to display faith.
 Some historians claim it is possible that individuals from the mid seventeen hundreds mistook the phrase to actually mean, the wearing of green garments.

 Wearing green on St. Patrick’s Day has most of its origin from the Irish living in America.
 Irish immigrants in the US held some of the first St. Patrick’s day parades.
 It was an opportunity to express a political statement about the discontent with their low social status in America.
 Green was synonymous with the non-sectarian Irish republican, thus the wearing of the color on March seventeenth.
 It became a tradition in the nineteenth century in New York among the growing Irish immigrant population.
 Especially during the Great Famine of the 1840s to 50s, Irish people wore green and carried Irish flags with American Flags, to express pride in their home country.

 Green is a predominant color in the culture of Ireland.
 It is the color for many Irish groups’ revolutionary flag.
 Green is also in Ireland’s nickname, "The Emerald Isle."
-Ireland’s flag bears significant colors, the Irish flag’s green stripe represents the Catholics of Ireland, the orange stripe means the Protestant population and the white middle stripe, symbolizes peace between the two religions.
+Ireland’s flag bears significant colors; the Irish flag’s green stripe represents the Catholics of Ireland, the orange stripe means the Protestant population, and the white middle stripe symbolizes peace between the two religions.
 Of course, the green that is closely related to St. Patrick is the green shamrock.

-In 1641 an Irish rebellion erupted with its symbol being a green flag.
+In 1641, an Irish rebellion erupted with its symbol being a green flag.
 Catholic landowners were displaced by the Protestant English crown.
 Bishops led the rebellion against the Brits to gain back rights to their land by waving a large green flag into battle.
 The flag was a symbol of the land of men from Kilkenny who charged ahead, seeking recompense for their displacement.
 The flag was green with the symbol of a harp.

 In 1790, The Society of United Irishmen was reported to wear green.
 They sported dark green shirts and green-white striped trousers with a felt hat.
 Green caught on after that in poems and ballads hailing, "The wearing of the green!"